Bounded game-theoretic semantics for modal mu-calculus: Preliminaries

 where $p\in\Prop$ and $\X\in\Lbl$.

 Let $\varphi$ be a formula of the $\mu$-calculus.
 The set of nodes in the syntax tree of $\varphi$ is denoted by $\subf(\varphi)$.
-All of these nodes correspond to some subformula of $\varphi$, but the same subformula may have several occurrences in the syntax tree of $\varphi$, as for example in the case of the formula $p\vee p$.
-It is important that we can always distinguish between different occurrences of the same subformula, and thus we always assume that the position in the syntax tree of $\varphi$ is known for any given subformula of $\varphi$.
+All of these nodes correspond to some subformula of $\varphi$, but the same subformula may have several occurrences in the syntax tree of $\varphi$, as for example in the case of $p\vee p$.
+We always distinguish between different occurrences of the same subformula, and thus we always assume that the position in the syntax tree of $\varphi$ is known for any given subformula of $\varphi$.
 We also use the following notation: